oplS16projects/DonAdu/Readme.md

 ##Overview
 A brief description of the project is given here.
 The description is 1 to 3 sentences long.
 Be concise and clear.

+We use scheme to draw fractals when a user enters a request into a website.
+When the program begins to execute a web-server is created.
+The user enters data into the webpage and that data is then sent to a racket function which draws a fractal shape.

 ##Screenshot
 (insert a screenshot here.
 You may opt to get rid of the title for it.
 You need at least one screenshot.
 Make it actually appear here, don't just add a link.)